-Lori Jubinville of Chicopee, MA, was diagnosed with mitochondrial disease in June 2005.
+Lori Jubinville of Chicopee, MA, was diagnosed with Related to the mitochondria. disease in June 2005.
 In September 2005, Lori and husband Mark attended the first MitoAction Energy Walk.
 This year, along with MitoAction, the couple will mark 10 years of walking to raise awareness about this devastating disease.

 The 10th annual MitoAction Energy Walk & 5K, presented by America’s Compounding Center, will be held Sunday, Sept.
 14, 2014 at DCR’s Mother’s Rest in South Boston, MA.
 For more information and to register, please visit www.mitoaction.org/energywalk.

 Soon after Lori’s diagnosis of mitochondrial disease, complex I, she heard about the walk from her doctor.
 “We started fighting from the get-go,” Lori said about their decision to attend the walk.
 “I had never heard of mitochondrial disease.”

 “It was hard,” Mark said about getting the diagnosis.
 “We didn’t know anything.
 We had no clue what to do, what to expect.”